 Pain is the most symptom of Patella tracking disorder.

-Basically, any knee movement can recreate the pain.
+Any knee movement can recreate the pain.

-In the case of arthritis, the pain can be more intense and swelling is present at the knee joint.
+In the case of arthritis, the pain can be more intense, and swelling is present at the knee joint.

 Treatment Options

-At Melbourne Massage and Treatment the services available for Patella tracking are multiple.
+At Melbourne Massage and Treatment, the services available for Patella tracking are multiple.

 Depending on the severity of the condition, Myotherapy treatment and or MLD are the most recommended.